 Can I nominate a Penn State Undergrad?

-Does the nominee need to be full-time?
+Does the nominee need to be a full-time student?

 How do I nominate a student?